nonmasc-lilly/repap/README.md

 clears the screen, polls for input, draws `win` to the screen and sets `win`s `deltatime` to be called every frame

+draws frames at the speed defined by `win`s `fps_max` or slower this does not stall the program, meaning all other logic will not be halted waiting for the window draw to sync up *stares at vsync furiously*

 ```C
 float win_get_deltatime(window win);